AnswerDotAI/claudette/README.md

 ```

 The flowers in this image are purple.
 They appear to be small,
-daisy-like flowers, possibly asters or some type of purple wildflower,
+daisy-like flowers, possibly asters or some type of purple daisy,
 blooming in the background behind the adorable puppy in the foreground.

 <details>

-- id: msg_01EsC5ZMpo5chJRzcjkceLu9
+- id: `msg_01XtkdWMWHVppHqtiv7gdmtA`
+- content:
-- content: \[{‘text’: ‘The flowers in this image are purple.
-They appear
-  to be small, daisy-like flowers, possibly asters or some type of
-  purple wildflower, blooming in the background behind the adorable
-  puppy in the foreground.’, ‘type’: ‘text’}\]
+  `[{'text': 'The flowers in this image are purple.
+They appear to be small, daisy-like flowers, possibly asters or some type of purple daisy, blooming in the background behind the adorable puppy in the foreground.', 'type': 'text'}]`
-- model: claude-3-5-sonnet-20240620
+- model: `claude-3-5-sonnet-20240620`
-- role: assistant
+- role: `assistant`
-- stop_reason: end_turn
+- stop_reason: `end_turn`
-- stop_sequence: None
+- stop_sequence: `None`
-- type: message
+- type: `message`
-- usage: {‘input_tokens’: 110, ‘output_tokens’: 51}
+- usage:
+  `{'input_tokens': 110, 'output_tokens': 50, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`

 </details>